Fil/pangea/src/d3/connected-scatterplot.md

 ConnectedScatterplot(driving)
 ```

-The function works with tabular data, one row for each data point.
-The **side** column indicates where we want the year label to be displayed next to the point in the scatterplot — these values have been hand-picked to limit occlusion.
+We create the chart with the `ConnectedScatterplot` function shown below.
+It takes tabular data as input — one row for each data point.
+The **side** column indicates where we want the year label to be displayed next to the point in the scatterplot (these values have been hand-picked to limit occlusion).
 The other columns are the **year**, the average **miles** per person and the cost of **gas** that year.
-Click on the `Array` inspector below to see the data’s structure:
+Click on the `Array` symbol below to inspect the data:

 ```js
 driving